 Christmas is just around the corner.
 And we’re all getting exciting excited, but the festive period is an extremely busy time of year for everyone, especially when it comes to preparing presents for everyone.
 So to make things a bit easier for you, I suggest you start wrapping up presents for your loved ones as early as now.

 If you’re needing an inspiration, here are my top mental health and well-being gift ideas this 2019.
+Here are some gift ideas for 2020.

 Books are a safe choice for presents; that’s because books are personal – they show you care enough to pick something specific.
 For instance, John-Paul Davies’ book Finding a Balanced Connection, explores opportunities on how we can meet our emotional needs.

 According to Nature: ‘Researchers are discovering how the ingredients in a cup of tea can lift mood, improve focus and perhaps even ward off depression and dementia.
-The traditional calming effects of the plant Camellia sinensis have elevated the drink, which is produced from its leaves, to a role beyond quenching thirst.’
+The traditional calming effects of the plant Camellia sinensis have elevated the drink, which is produced from its leaves to a role beyond quenching thirst.’

 Teapro, one of the UK’s leading tea subscription companies, offers themed tea boxes, containing premium loose leaf tea, teaware and tea education, which could be an ideal Christmas present for anyone who enjoys a good cuppa.